 The outer portion of us, the adrenal cortex, comprises several layers, with each layer being responsible for different tasks.

 To have a better idea, imagine our outer portions as the layers of an onion.
-Our outermost layer is the zona glomerulosa, then, sandwiched somewhere in between is the zona fasciculata, and finally, our inner portion is the zona reticularis.
+Our outermost layer is the zona glomerulosa, then, sandwiched somewhere in between is the zona fasciculata, and finally, there’s our inner portion, the zona reticularis.

 To have a better idea, see the picture on the side.
 Now, let’s take a closer look at the different roles these layers play, shall we?